Tennis-Zverev powers past wildcard Nakashima into U.S. Open third round

 NEW YORK, Sept 2 (Reuters) - Fifth seed Alexander Zverev fought off a spirited challenge from American wildcard Brandon Nakashima to claim a 7-5 6-7(8) 6-3 6-1 victory in the second round of the U.S. Open on Wednesday.

-Zverev did not drop serve in a solid all-round display but was stretched to four sets by teenager Nakashima, ranked 223 in the world.
+Zverev did not drop his serve but was stretched to four sets by teenager Nakashima, ranked 223 in the world.

+While the German sent down 24 aces and looked ominous on first serve, he struggled on his second delivery, dropping to as low as 11% of second-serve points won in the second set.

-"I didn't get broken even though my second serve was shaky a little bit," Zverev said.
+"I didn't get broken even though my second serve was shaky a little bit," the 23-year-old said.
 "My backhand was shaky too.
 I will have to go practise some more."

-Zverev was on the front foot from the start against Nakashima but failed to convert any of his first three break point opportunities in the fifth game.
+Zverev was on the front foot from the start against Nakashima but failed to convert three break point opportunities in the fifth game.

+Nakashima, who defeated Italian Paolo Lorenzi on his Grand Slam main draw debut on Monday, led 40-0 on serve in the 11th game but went off the boil as Zverev took a 6-5 lead.

-The German was not to be denied at the fourth attempt as he went on to clinch the opening set before Nakashima, who reached the U.S. Open junior semi-finals last year, came out fighting with some relentless baseline hitting.
+Zverev clinched the opening set before Nakashima, who reached the U.S. Open junior semi-finals last year, came out fighting with relentless baseline hitting.

-Nakashima, who is coached by 1987 Wimbledon champion Pat Cash, earned two set points in the second with a delicate drop shot but a lapse in concentration allowed Zverev to recover and force a tiebreak.
+Nakashima, coached by 1987 Wimbledon champion Pat Cash, earned two set points in the second with a delicate drop shot but another lapse in concentration allowed Zverev to force a tiebreak.

 Despite taking a 5-0 lead, Nakashima needed a further five set points and a Zverev double fault to level the contest.